Computer-Use Loop

 messageordoneaction

-When to use this vs. Agent Tasks
+When to use this vs. Tasks

-Section titled “When to use this vs. Agent Tasks”| CUA Loop (Responses API) | Agent Tasks | |
+Section titled “When to use this vs. Tasks”| Computer-use loop (Responses API) | Tasks | |

 |---|---|---|

-| Control | You control every step | Fully autonomous |
+| Control | You control every step | Fully managed by Northstar |

 | Customization | Add custom logic between steps | Limited to instructions |